jbeck018/howlerops/backend-go/SETUP.md

-# SQL Studio Backend - Local Development Setup Guide
+# Howlerops Backend - Local Development Setup Guide

-This guide will help you get the SQL Studio backend running locally in under 5 minutes.
+This guide will help you get the Howlerops backend running locally in under 5 minutes.

 ## Prerequisites